English Department Awards include:

 - Olive B. White Award - Awarded each spring to outstanding creative writing student selected by the creative writing faculty.

-- Outstanding Senior in Literary Studies - English Department faculty choose a graduating senior (either December or May) with the strongest record of accomplishment in literary courses.
+- Peter Dusenbery Award for Outstanding Senior in Literary Studies - English Department faculty choose a graduating senior (either December or May) with the strongest record of accomplishment in literary courses.
 Criteria include an excellent grade point average, strong letter of support from a faculty member, and a demonstration of superior skills in critical reading and literary discourse.

 - Outstanding Senior in English Education - The English Department faculty choose the most outstanding December or May graduate in English Education.
 Faculty consider all English-Teaching majors who have completed their student teaching either prior to or during the Spring Semester.
 Criteria include an excellent record in both English and Teacher Education courses and a strong letter of support from faculty in the Department of Teacher Education.